-The recognition that staff who require registration with the Scottish Social Services Council (SSSC), or other regulatory body, to practice, by 2017, will compound the need to be involved in the CPD process and associated organisational Staff Development Planning.
-Where the policy reads SSSC members of other regulatory bodies e.g. NMC should also follow these principles.
+The recognition that all care staff require registration with the Scottish Social Services Council (SSSC), or other regulatory body, to practice, by 2017, will compound the need to be involved in the CPD process and associated organisational Staff Development Planning.
+Where the policy reads SSSC members of other regulatory bodies eg NMC should also follow these principles.